goodstudent9/SegCLIP/README.md

+# SegCLIP: This is the file belong to ruohang XU
 # SegCLIP: Patch Aggregation with Learnable Centers for Open-Vocabulary Semantic Segmentation

 The implementation of paper [**SegCLIP: Patch Aggregation with Learnable Centers for Open-Vocabulary Semantic Segmentation**](https://arxiv.org/abs/2211.14813).